-Grades AAA including chemistry plus one other science or maths subject.
+Grades A*AA in any order including chemistry plus one other science or maths subject.

-If you miss the MChem grades, but meet the BSc grades (AAB), you will automatically be offered a place for BSc Chemistry with Medicinal Chemistry.
+If you miss the MChem grades, but meet the BSc grades (AAA), you will automatically be offered a place for BSc Chemistry with Medicinal Chemistry.

 - Typical International Baccalaureate offer

 37 points overall.
 Grades 7,6,6 in Higher Level subjects to include chemistry and one other science or mathematics.

 - We receive approximately 1000 applications annually for 230 places in year 1.